jitpack/jitpack.io/BUILDING.md

 ## Java version

-JitPack will compile projects using Oracle Java 8.
+JitPack will compile projects using OpenJDK Java 8.
 See the example projects on how to set a different target version in your build file.

 Maven projects that specify a target version in their pom will be built with that target version.